Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ## Features

 - Navbar
-    - All the pages has the same looking Navbar.
-The Navbrand takes you to the Homepage.
+    - All the pages has the same looking [Navbar](assets/img/img-readme/navbar.png).
+The [Navbrand](assets/img/img-readme/navbrand.png) takes you to the Homepage.
-    - There is a "Background" button, and guess what, it changes the background of the page (not implemented on the tutorial page).
+    - There is a "[Background](assets/img/img-readme/bgButton.png)" button, and guess what, it changes the background of the page (not implemented on the tutorial page).

 - Home Page
-    - The home page has a header text wich reads 'Tic Tac Toe', underneath that header are links to the tutorial page and the two diffrent game pages.
+    - The home page has a [Header](assets/img/img-readme/headerHome.png) wich reads 'Tic Tac Toe', underneath that header are [links](assets/img/img-readme/linksHome.png) to the tutorial page and the two diffrent game pages.
 These links are also at the navbar, but I wanted you to be able to quickly choose where to go on the website, especially on your mobile where the navbar is collapsed.
 And that it would be reminiscent of a game menu.
-     Below all of that are links to my gitHub, linkedIn and Instagram accounts.
+     Below all of that are [links](assets/img/img-readme/linksHome1.png) to my gitHub, linkedIn and Instagram accounts.
 - Game Pages
-    - The Gameboard is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slightly shrinks the hovered space.
+    - The [Gameboard](assets/img/img-readme/gameboard.png) is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slightly shrinks the hovered space.
-    - The game pages has a text wich displays whos turn it is.
+    - The game pages has a text wich displays whos "[Turn](assets/img/img-readme/turn.png)" it is.
 The Game is set to start with the player "X" as default.
-When you start playing, the text switches between the player "X" & "O" depending whos turn it is.
+When you start playing, the text switches between the player "X" & "O".
-    - There is a "Timer" wich count down from 15 on the Player vs Player page, and 10 for the Player vs Computer page.
+    - There is a "[Timer](assets/img/img-readme/timer.png)" wich count down from 15 on the Player vs Player page, and 10 for the Player vs Computer page.
 If the timer run out, the game is over.
-    - Below the gameboards there is a score counter, wich display's the score for both players.
+    - Below the gameboards there is a" [Scoreboard](assets/img/img-readme/scoreboard.png)", wich display's the score for both players.
 To get one point you need to win the match, if the game ends in a tie, nobody gets a score.
+    - No matter the out come of the game, a "[Modal](assets/img/img-readme/modal.png)" will fade in.
+At the bottom of the modal is a "Play Again" button, click the button, and the game restarts.
+Or click the house icon to return the the Home Page.

 - Tutorial Page
-    - Here are four pictures wich displays three ways to win a game, horizontally, vertically & diagonally.
-And a picture wich displays a tie.
+    - Here are four pictures wich displays three ways to win a game, [horizontally](assets/img/img-tutorial/win1.png), [vertically](assets/img/img-tutorial/win2.png) &  [diagonally](assets/img/img-tutorial/win3.png).
+And a picture wich displays a [tie](assets/img/img-tutorial/tie.png).
-    - Below the pictures is explainations forr the Countdown timer, turn display & Score counter.
+    - Below the pictures is [explainations](assets/img/img-readme/explain.png) for the Countdown timer, turn display & Score counter.

 - Contact Page
-    - Send feedback to me, or visit me on gitHub, Instagram or LinkedIn.
+    - Send [feedback](assets/img/img-readme/feedback.png) to me, or visit me on [gitHub, Instagram or LinkedIn](assets/img/img-readme/linksContact.png).

-- Extra
+- Extr
     - Responsive across different platforms.

 ## Features for the future